jpolitz/jpolitz.github.com/notes/_posts/2020-07-10-repl-problems.md

   entries.
-- <div class='sidenote'>DrRacket (along with its predecessor DrScheme) has a clear warning for the case of an edited definitions window that has not been re-run.</a>A learner makes an edit to their program and doesn't re-run it, and expects newly-written definitions from the program to be available at interactions.
+- <div class='sidenote'>DrRacket (along with its predecessor DrScheme) has a clear warning for the case of an edited definitions window that has not been re-run.</div> A learner makes an edit to their program and doesn't re-run it, and expects newly-written definitions from the program to be available at interactions.
 - A learner makes an edit to their program and doesn't re-run it, and the edit